misterfish/lazyfish/README.md

 # lazyfish
 Functionally oriented lazy lists and transducers for JavaScript.
 A runtime which supports generators is required, e.g. ES6.

-@gkz's LiveScript (https://github.com/gkz/livescript) recommended but not required.
+LiveScript (https://github.com/gkz/livescript) recommended but not required.
+The examples are given first in super hip LiveScript and then in JavaScript.

-The API is largely modelled on @gkz's prelude-ls (https://github.com/gkz/prelude-ls), with some deviations.
+The API is largely modelled on prelude-ls (https://github.com/gkz/prelude-ls), with some deviations.

 The basic idea is a lazy list, like this (assume `square` to be a function which squares its input and `odd` to be a function which returns true if its input is an odd integer.)